Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Demystifying LLM Selection: The Key Metrics That Matter

-1. Latency & Performance Metrics
+Latency & Performance Metrics

 For voice assistants, responsiveness is critical.
-Latency directly affects the conversational flow - a slow response can feel unnatural or frustrating to users.
+Latency directly affects the conversational flow: a slow response can feel unnatural or frustrating to users.
 We focus on Time to First Token (TTFT) and Tokens per Second (TPS) (generation throughput).
 All the models support streaming output, meaning they can start speaking before the full answer is generated, which is essential for real-time voice.

-Business impact of latency
+Business Impact of Latency

-2. Accuracy & Coherence Metrics
+Accuracy & Coherence Metrics

 We assess each model’s accuracy, knowledge depth, and coherence using standardized benchmarks: MMLU, GPQA, and IFEval.
 These metrics gauge how well the LLM can handle complex questions and follow instructions: